-Royce Daniel Lassley, violinist and instructor, continues to impress audiences with seasoned, inspired performances since he started violin lessons at the late age of 13 with Elaine Clyatt.
-Within three years of starting violin lessons, Royce received a full-scholarship to Credo Chamber Music Festival at the Oberlin Conservatory of Music, where he attended for two years.
+Royce Lassley continues to impress audiences with seasoned, inspired performances since he started violin lessons at the late age of 13 with Elaine Clyatt.
+Within three years of starting violin lessons, Royce received a full-scholarship to Credo Chamber Music Festival at the Oberlin Conservatory of Music.
 Within four years, he was accepted to Aspen Music Festival on scholarship, but attended Interlochen Summer Festival as a distinguished Emerson Scholar (only one scholar is chosen from each state).

 While at Interlochen, Royce was concertmaster of the World Youth Symphony Orchestra.
 With the Orchestra, he performed the world preview performance of Chris Thile's Mandolin Concerto.
 Lassley’s quartet was also the first group to win both Interlochen chamber competitions in one summer.
 During the same year, Lassley was 1st place winner of the Anderson Concerto Competition, performing Lalo's Symphonie Espagnole with the Hutchinson Symphony Orchestra.

-Royce began his undergraduate studies at the Lamont School of Music, where he studied with Yumi Hwang-Williams.
-He then studied in Vienna, Austria as a Cherrington Global Scholar with Polish concert violinist Barbara Górzyńska.
-Following a brief "educational intermission" to serve a mission trip in Germany, Royce completed his Bachelor of Music degree at Brigham Young University, where he studied with Dr. LeeAnn Morgan and Monte Belknap.
+Royce began his undergraduate studies at the Lamont School of Music, studying with Yumi Hwang-Williams.
+Lassley then studied in Vienna, Austria as a Cherrington Global Scholar with Polish concert violinist Barbara Górzyńska.
+Following a service mission in Germany, Royce completed his Bachelor of Music degree at Brigham Young University, studying Dr. LeeAnn Morgan and Monte Belknap.

-Currently, in addition to maintaining his private studio in Miami, FL, Royce is a violin faculty member of Miami’s after--school Community Arts Program (CAP).
-He performs as a violin section member with Florida Grand Opera and Palm Beach Symphony, South Florida's top professional orchestra.
-Royce has also performed with such artists as José Feliciano, Kirk Whalum (saxophonist for Whitney Houston), David Archuleta, Romanza, Kevin Olusola (from Pentatonix), Chris Thile, and the Ahn Trio, among many others.
+Royce is a violin faculty member of Miami’s after-school Community Arts Program (CAP).
+He regularly performs as a violin section member with Florida Grand Opera and Palm Beach Symphony.
+Royce has also performed with such artists as Renée Fleming, José Feliciano, Jon Secada, Kirk Whalum (saxophonist for Whitney Houston), David Archuleta, Romanza, Kevin Olusola (from Pentatonix), Chris Thile, and the Ahn Trio, among many others.